-Revision facelift is most often performed under sedation or general anesthesia, and can be combined with other facial rejuvenation procedures (such as upper and lower eyelid lift, lip lift, or implants) and skin resurfacing (such as chemical peels, lasers, or dermabrasion).
+Revision facelift is most often performed under sedation or general anesthesia, and can be combined with other facial rejuvenation procedures (such as upper and lower eyelid lift, lip lift, or implants) and skin resurfacing (such as chemical peels or lasers).
 After the procedure, the face will appear puffy or swollen.
 A soft cotton dressing is used to wrap the face and neck for about 24 hours, after which a light bandage may be applied.
 Some bruising will occur, but pain is limited.
 Patients are generally able to return to work in about a week, though direct or prolonged sun exposure should be avoided during the healing process.
 For more information about revision rhytidectomy, please contact Dr. Ransom or schedule your consultation today!

 Patients who have had a facelift more recently and are not happy with the results or feel that there could be more improvement may require a revision facelift.
 This is different than a secondary facelift, where patients typically are satisfied with the results of their first facelift, but have continued to age and experienced some recurrence of drooping skin, neck bands, or jowls (please see the Secondary Facelift page).
 Revision facelifts address the specific problems or deformities caused by the previous surgery and are designed to improve the previous result – all while keeping you looking natural.
 Dr. Ransom would be happy to discuss options with you during your confidential consultation.
 Please call today to schedule.